danielbierwirth/DropboxBrowser/Readme.md

   </tr>
   <tr>
     <td>File Conflict Error</td>
     <td>Called when there is an issue downloading a file because it already exists in the local Documents Directory.
-The conflict `NSDictionary` contains two values.
-The first value, file, contains the `DBMetadata` for the Dropbox File.
-You can access properties such as file name, modified date, and size using the `DBMetadata` properties.
-The second value is a human-readable error message called `message`.
+The conflict <tt>NSDictionary</tt> contains two values.
+The first value, file, contains the <tt>DBMetadata</tt> for the Dropbox File.
+You can access properties such as file name, modified date, and size using the <tt>DBMetadata</tt> properties.
+The second value is a human-readable error message called <tt>message</tt>.
     <br /><br />
        <tt>- (void)dropboxBrowser:(DropboxBrowserViewController *)browser fileConflictError:(NSDictionary *)conflict</tt>
     </td>
   </tr>
  <tr>
     <td>Created Share Link</td>
     <td>Called when a file share link is successfully created for the selected file.
-You can create a link for a file by calling the `loadShareLinkForFile` method.
+You can create a link for a file by calling the <tt>loadShareLinkForFile</tt> method.
     <br /><br />
        <tt>- (void)dropboxBrowser:(DropboxBrowserViewController *)browser didLoadShareLink:(NSString *)link</tt>
     </td>
   </tr>
   <tr>
     <td>Share Link Error</td>
     <td>Called when a there is an error loading or creating a share link for the selected file or directory.
-You can create a share link for a file by calling the `loadShareLinkForFile` method.
-The error `NSError` contains an error message detailing the issue.
+You can create a share link for a file by calling the <tt>loadShareLinkForFile</tt> method.
+The error <tt>NSError</tt> contains an error message detailing the issue.
     <br /><br />
        <tt>- (void)dropboxBrowser:(DropboxBrowserViewController *)browser failedLoadingShareLinkWithError:(NSError *)error</tt>
     </td>
   </tr>
     <tr>
     <td>Dropbox Browser was Dismissed</td>
-    <td>Called when the DropboxBrowser is dismissed by the user. **Do NOT** use this method to dismiss the DropboxBrowser - it has already been dismissed by the time this method is called (hence the past-tense method name).
+    <td>Called when the DropboxBrowser is dismissed by the user. <strong>Do NOT</strong> use this method to dismiss the DropboxBrowser - it has already been dismissed by the time this method is called (hence the past-tense method name).
     <br /><br />
        <tt>- (void)dropboxBrowserDismissed:(DropboxBrowserViewController *)browser</tt>
     </td>